Spike Hughes

 Patrick Cairns "Spike" Hughes (19 October 1908 – 2 February 1987) was a British musician, composer and arranger involved in the worlds of classical music and jazz.
-He has been called Britain's earliest jazz composer.
+He has been called Britain's earliest jazz composer, and was a pioneer of television opera.
 Later in his career, he became better known as a broadcaster and humorous author.

 Early career

 Born in London, England, Hughes was the son of Irish composer, writer and song collector Herbert Hughes and great grandson of the sculptor Samuel Peploe Wood.
 His childhood, spent mostly with his mother Lilian Meacham (1886–1973), a Harley Street psychiatrist, involved extensive travelling in France and Italy, as well as a more settled period of education at Perse School in Cambridge.
-In 1923, at the age of 15 he spent an extended period in Vienna to study composition with Egon Wellesz.
+In 1923, at the age of 15 he spent an extended period in Vienna, studying composition with Egon Wellesz.
 While there he claimed to have visited the opera nearly 450 times, always standing at the back of the gallery with a score in his hand.
 He also began writing his first music criticism for The Times of London.
 And he heard his first jazz, at the Weinberg Bar, Weihburggasse, a band led by trumpeter Arthur Briggs.
 Returning to the UK in 1926, Hughes had a solo cello sonata performed in London, and wrote the incidental music for two theatre productions in Cambridge.